Toyota C-HR reliability & safety rating

 |5 stars (2017)||95%||77%||78%|

-The Toyota C-HR should be both reliable and safe; Toyota has an excellent reputation for reliability and customer satisfaction that was reflected in our sister title Auto Express' 2020 Driver Power survey.
+The Toyota C-HR should be both reliable and safe; Toyota has an excellent reputation for reliability and customer satisfaction that was reflected in the 2022 Driver Power car ownership survey.
 Also, the C-HR has more standard safety equipment than almost any rival.

 Toyota C-HR reliability & problems

-The Toyota C-HR should be dependable – it achieved a strong 25th-place finish the 2020 Driver Power owner satisfaction survey, with strong ratings for reliability and build quality.
-Of those surveyed, 14.3% of owners reported having experienced a fault with their car – a more or less average figure that's no cause for concern.
-What's more, the C-HR gets an appealing five-year/100,000-mile warranty if anything does go wrong, although that’s beaten by Kia’s seven-year/100,000-mile cover on the Niro and Niro PHEV.
+The Toyota C-HR should be dependable – it achieved a strong eighth-place finish in the 2022 Driver Power owner satisfaction survey, with strong ratings for reliability and build quality.
+Of those surveyed, a lower-than-average of owners reported having experienced a fault with their car.
+What's more, the C-HR gets a class-leading 10-year/100,000-mile warranty if anything does go wrong, as long as you keep the car serviced on time and at a Toyota dealer.

 In This Review

-- 7Reliability & safety - currently readingThe Toyota C-HR offers more peace of mind on the safety and reliability fronts than most of its rivals
+- 7Reliability & safety rating - currently readingThe Toyota C-HR hybrid offers more peace of mind on the safety and reliability fronts than most of its rivals